praveenkhanal/Mern-Voting-App-Client/README.md

 ## User Stories:
+If you are UnAuthenticated user:

+you can see everyone's polls.

+you can see the results of polls in chart form.

 Once you are an Authenticated User:

+Create your own polls.

 Keep your polls and revisit to access them.

 See the Aggregated results of your Polls.

-Create and Delete polls as and when needed.
+Delete polls as and when needed.

 Create limitless number of possible options to chose.

-If you are unauthenticated user:

-you can see everyone's polls.

-you can see the results of polls in chart form.